peecky/clear_trash/README.md

 	<code>$ chmod +x ~/bin/clear_trash</code>

 ### Execute ###
 It is good to run this programe regularly to gain more accurate added times of files.
-I suggest to run it per every one hour.
+I suggest to run it per every four hours.
 You can do this automatically by the cron.

 Execute the crontab at the terminal